Henrietta and James, the owners of the farm, moved to Somerset with their four children from London 15 years ago somewhat to their surprise.

 We bought Stream Farm lock, stock and barrel in 2002.
 It had a small herd of 28 Dexter Cattle and a small flock of 26 Hampshire Down sheep.
-We have increased the herd to over 200 and the flock to 300 or so and in 2006 we received formal organic status and are certified by Organic Farmers & Growers.
+We have increased the herd to over 150 and the flock to 300 or so and in 2006 we received formal organic status and are certified by Organic Farmers & Growers.

 Our aim at Stream Farm is to show that the British countryside is far better served by large numbers of small farms selling their produce directly to those who are going to eat it rather than by just a few huge farms selling to the supermarkets.
 To that end, we have started quite a number of small farming businesses on our 250 – acre farm with the intention of handing each one on, once it can be seen to be profitable and can earn a livelihood, to farmers who want to be part of the vision.

 But the vision needs you as well if it is going to work.
 We want you to choose to buy from us – and, gradually, we hope, from our farmers – because you agree with what we are trying to do, not just because our produce is second to none.
 If you like what you buy, we would love you to consider committing to continue to do so for, say, a year at a time.
 That way, the producers can have some certainty in advance that they will be able to sell what they produce and can get on with what they know best – rather than trying to compete with the huge marketing budgets of the multiple retailers.